ScottLogic/blog/_posts/2014-10-28-Scala-Vs-Clojure.md

 title: A first foray into functional programming with Scala and Clojure
 date: 2014-10-28 00:00:00 Z
 categories:
-- hpowell
 - Tech
 author: hpowell
 title-short: Scala vs. Clojure
 layout: default_post
 summary: Having recently dipped my toe into the world of functional programming with both Scala and Clojure I thought it'd be useful to do a quick compare and contrast of these two JVM based languages.
 summary-short: Comparing and contrasting these JVM based languages
 image: hpowell/assets/featured/functional.jpg
 oldlink: http://www.scottlogic.com/blog/2014/10/28/Scala-Vs-Clojure.html